drivendataorg/zamba/docs/docs/train-tutorial.md

     ```
 Note that the above will not run yet because labels are not specified.

 The more training data you have, the better the resulting model will be.
-It is recommended to have a minimum of 100 example videos per species.
-Having an imbalanced dataset - for example, one where most of the vidoes are blank - will not negatively impact training, as long as there are sufficient videos per species.
+We recommend having a minimum of 100 videos **per species**.
+Having an imbalanced dataset - for example, where most of the videos are blank - is okay as long as there are enough examples of each individual species.

 ### 2. Specify your labels